 Whittier is part of Service Planning Area 7 in the Community Health Needs Assessment.
 In this region, respondents indicated that mental health needs were significant.

-- Of adults responding, 9.2 percent reported serious psychological distress in the last year.
+- Of adults responding, 9.2% reported serious psychological distress in the last year.

-- Approximately 21 percent indicated needing help for emotional and/or substance abuse issues in the past year.
-However, only 12.2 percent of the population actually received that type of help.
+- Approximately 21% indicated needing help for emotional and/or substance abuse issues in the past year.
+However, only 12.2% of the population received that type of help.

-- Almost half of the responding population reported needing mental health and/or substance abuse services and being unable to access it.
+- Almost half of the responding population reported needing mental health and/or substance abuse services and being unable to access them.

-- For teenagers responding to the survey, 18.9 percent reported needing help with emotional or mental health difficulties in the past year.
+- For teenagers responding to the survey, 18.9% reported needing help with emotional or mental health difficulties in the past year.
 Stress is cited as a primary cause of mental health distress among teens.

-- In spite of increasing availability of insurance coverage for behavioral and mental health services, copays and deductibles are high and benefits are limited.
+- Despite the increasing availability of insurance coverage for behavioral and mental health services, copays and deductibles are high and benefits are limited.